 "These issues are complicated, and we have to acknowledge that there are tradeoffs."

 Welcome to "Cookies, Coffee, and Data Ethics"!
 My name is Jeff Kampfe and I am a senior at Santa Clara University, studying Economics and Philosophy.
 I am also a Hackworth Fellow at the Markkula Center for Applied Ethics.
-This article is the second in a series of interviews that involve hot coffee, tasty baked goods, and the complex issue of data ethics.
+This article is the third in a series of interviews that involve hot coffee, tasty baked goods, and the complex issue of data ethics.
 The goal of these interviews is to see what individuals with unique and insightful viewpoints can teach us about the field data ethics, where it is heading, and what challenges we may face along the way.
 Thanks for stopping by!

 The following is an edited transcript of a conversation with Professor Michael Kevane.